8 benefits of Rosehip Seed Oil for your skin

 Rosehip oil is also known as rosehip seed oil.
 It’s derived from the rosa canina rose bush, which is grown mostly in Chile.

-Unlike rose oil, which is extracted from rose petals, rosehip oil is pressed from the fruit and seeds of the rose plant.
+Unlike rose oil, which is extracted from rose petals, rosehip oil is cold pressed from the fruit and seeds of the rose plant.

 Prized since ancient times for its valuable healing benefits, rosehip oil is loaded with skin-nourishing vitamins and essential fatty acids.
 It also contains phenols that have been shown to have antiviral, antibacterial, and antifungal properties.
-Rosehip oil is often used as a carrier oil for essential oils which are too intense to put on your skin directly.
+Rosehip oil is often used skincare products as a carrier oil for essential oils which are too intense to put on your skin directly.

 Hydration is essential for soft, supple skin.
 Lack of hydration can be a problem during extreme weather, or as skin ages.

-Rosehip oil contains a wealth of essential fatty acids, including linoleic and linolenic acid.
+Rosehip oil contains a wealth of essential fatty acids, including linoleic acid and linolenic acid.
 Fatty acids help to keep cell walls strong so that they don’t lose water.

 The many fatty acids in rosehip oil make it an excellent option for hydrating dry, itchy skin.
 The skin also easily absorbs the oil, allowing its antioxidants to travel deep into the skin’s layers.